usnistgov/NIST-BGP-SRx/README.md

 separating BGP-PV and BGP-OV as well as adding ASPA validation (BGP-PV).
 This version is the preferred version available in the master branch.

+To view a complete list of the NIST BGP-SRx capabilities see the [CAPABILITIES](CAPABILITIES.md) file.

 ## Branching

 The main branch of the repository will deliver NIST-BGP-SRx version 6.